Cologne–Minden Railway Company: Trunk line

 Prolonged negotiations were conducted regarding the route between Cologne and Dortmund.
 Interested parties from Bergisches Land and the Wupper valley supported a direct route through the local hills.
 This was rejected by the company because of the high costs for the necessary engineering works.
 On 18 December 1843, the Prussian government granted a concession to the CME for the line from Deutz (now a suburb of Cologne) through Mülheim am Rhein, Düsseldorf, Duisburg, Oberhausen, Altenessen, Gelsenkirchen, Wanne, Herne and Castrop-Rauxel to Dortmund and on to Hamm, Oelde, Rheda, Bielefeld and Herford to Minden.
 This route bypassed the old mining areas but travelled through more open terrain.
 This route is similar to that advocated by the economist Friedrich List in 1833.
 The decisive factor favouring the route north of the Ruhr was the influence of David Hansemann, who was then briefly Prussian Minister for Finance.
 The Prussian state acquired one seventh of the share capital of the company at its foundation.

-The first section from Cologne to Düsseldorf (Cologne–Duisburg line) was opened on 20 December 1845.
+The first section from Cologne to Düsseldorf (Cologne–Duisburg) was opened on 20 December 1845.
 Only a few weeks later, on 9 February 1846, the second section was completed to a temporary terminus at the site of present-day Duisburg Hauptbahnhof called Duisburg Cologne-Minden station, the first of three train stations built at the same site.
 The next sections (Duisburg–Dortmund and Dortmund–Hamm lines) were opened on 15 May 1847.
 On 15 October 1847 the last section to Minden (Hamm–Minden line) was opened, thus completing the entire 263 kilometre long, single track railway.
 On the same day the Royal Hanoverian State Railways opened its Hanover-Minden Railway, completing a connection to Berlin and northeastern Germany.